What is The N.U.in Program?

 How do I choose an N.U.in location?

 Students must attend locations that are academically compatible with their major and age.
 Capacity at each location is on a first-come, first-served basis.
 For more information on college compatibility, please see the Location Eligibility page.

 Can I choose a location that is not compatible with my college or major?

-The N.U.in curriculum at each host institution is carefully evaluated and chosen to align with specific majors.
+The curriculum offerings at each host institution is carefully evaluated and chosen to align with specific majors.
 As such, students cannot choose a location that is not compatible with their college or major.
 The courses taken at our host institutions are comparable to the courses fall-admit students take at Northeastern, so when N.U.in students arrive to campus in the spring, they will be on track to continue within their chosen majors.

 Do I need to know a foreign language?